Pandora Hearts: Manga

 In North America, the series was first licensed in English by Broccoli Books, but it was later dropped.
 It was then licensed by Yen Press and serialized in Yen Plus starting with the June 2009 issue.
-Yen Press released the first English volume of Pandora Hearts on December 15, 2009.
-In Indonesia, the series has been licensed by Elex Media Komputindo, and in France by Ki-oon.
-Square Enix began to publish the series in English on the website and app Manga Up! in July 2022.
+Yen Press released the 24 volumes from December 15, 2009, to March 22, 2016.
+Square Enix started publishing the series in English on the Manga Up! online platform in July 2022.

 Anime

 Studio Xebec produced a 25-episode anime television series adaptation in 2009, it was directed by Takao Kato.
 The series aired from April 3 to September 25, 2009.
 The series broadcast on TBS, BS-TBS, CBC and MBS for its initial run.
 On February 11, 2010, NIS America announced the licensing of the series in North America, and released English-subtitled DVDs of the anime on October 26, 2010.

 Other books

 Guidebooks

 Pandora Hearts 8.5: Mine of Mine was released on March 27, 2009.
 The guide contains a short story revolving around Gilbert Nightray and artwork, and official romanization of the Pandora Hearts cast.
 Oz Vessalius and Gilbert Nightray are on the guide cover, along with a plush of B-Rabbit.
 Pandora Hearts 18.5: Evidence is the second official guide book, released on July 27, 2012.
 Pandora Hearts 24 + 1: Last Dance is the third and final official guide book, released on June 27, 2015.
 With the release of the anime adaptation of the series, an official art book relating to the anime has been released with the title of Official Animation Guide.
 Contents included interviews with the author, rough drafts, and more behind the scenes.